c-blake/cligen/README.md

 Enter illegal commands or `--help` to get help messages to exhibit the mappings or `--help-syntax`/`--helps` to see more on that.

-### Token Matching, Trailing Args, subcommands, dispatch to object init
+### Token Matching, Trailing Args, Required Parameters

 `cligen`-erated parsers accept **any unambiguous prefix** for long options.
 In other words, long options can be as short as possible.
 In yet other words,